Lrincones/R-Datos/README.md

 Draft to create the functions and code for reading the files to populate the repository
 Code for aggregating the repository data
+Need to synchronize github con  Rstudio
+Added one more line in github